 How Autism Presents Differently In Women

-Autism spectrum disorder (ASD) is a neurodevelopmental disorder that affects social interaction, communication, and behavior.
-Autism is traditionally viewed as a male-dominated condition which makes proper diagnosis for women more difficult.
+Autism spectrum disorder (ASD) is a developmental disorder that affects social interaction, communication, and behavior.
+Autism has traditionally been seen mostly in males.
+This makes proper diagnosis for women more difficult.
 As a result, many women and girls on the spectrum often go unrecognized.
 Women with autism tend to have other mental health issues which can make life difficult.
 The autism diagnosis helps them understand why life is difficult and how to make things better.
 The diagnosis can have a positive impact, helping their confidence and getting them the right help and advice.

 Why Do Women Present Autism Differently than Men?

-The phenomenon of women with autism presenting differently than men is influenced by a combination of biological, social, and cultural factors.
+The phenomenon of women with autism having different symptoms than men is influenced by a combination of biological, social, and cultural factors.

-1. Biological Factors: Some research suggests there may be inherent biological differences in the ways that males and females experience autism.
+1. Biological Factors: Research studies suggest there may be inherent biological differences in the ways that males and females experience autism.
 Genetic studies indicate that it might take a greater number of genetic mutations or a more severe genetic mutation for a girl to manifest the symptoms of autism, suggesting that females could be somewhat protected from developing ASD.
 This concept is known as the “female protective effect.”

 2. Socialization and Gender Expectations: Women and girls are often socialized differently than men and boys.
 They are typically encouraged from an early age to be more social and communicative, and societal expectations might lead them to develop better coping strategies for their social difficulties.
 This adaptation is often referred to as ‘masking’ or ‘camouflaging,’ where girls with autism mimic behaviors of neurotypical peers to fit in.
 This might cause their symptoms to be less apparent to others, leading to underdiagnosis or misdiagnosis.